DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 Use the `GroupingState`, `LocalGrouping` and `TableGroupRow` plugins to set up a Grid with simple static grouping.

-In the following example, the grouping options are specified using the `GroupingState` plugin's `grouping` property, which is typical for the controlled mode.
+In the following example, the grouping options are specified using the `GroupingState` plugin's `grouping` property, which is usual for the controlled mode.
 However, the `onGroupingChange` event handler is not specified because the grouping option is not supposed to be changed internally as the grouping UI is not available.

 .embedded-demo(grouping/local-grouping-static)